varnishcache/varnish-devicedetect/README.rst

 Requirements
 ------------

-You need Varnish 4.
+You need a recent Varnish release.
 It may function with some adjustments on previous versions, but you are on your own.

 It is worth noting that there is no compilation/linking required.
 This is VCL code only.